 We put the money out of sight and out of mind.
-Both my wife and I simply ignored it’s existence, and we let the money continue to be invested and compound.
+Both my wife and I simply ignored it’s existence, and we let compounding do its trick.

-And this ended up being a great way to really become wealthy over time, is simply invest and forget it.
+In general is a great way to become wealthy over time.
+Simply invest and forget it.

 You could be invested too conservatively.

 We paid so little attention to our money and ignored it’s existence, that we also failed to realize that we weren’t properly allocated.